Sina1138/ReView/readme.md

 ## Running Interface Locally

-To run this interface locally, first, make sure `gradio` and all the requirements are installed in your environment, and you have correctly included the `glimpse` submodule.
+To run this interface locally, first, make sure `gradio` and all the requirements are installed in your environment.
 Then, you can run the following for a local instance of the interface:
 ```bash
 gradio ./interface/Demo.py
 ```